-May 9, 2018
+May 8, 2019

-NOTICE IS HEREBY GIVEN THAT the Annual Meeting of Stockholders of STURM, RUGER & COMPANY, INC. (the "Company") will be held at the Hassayampa Inn, 122 East Gurley Street, Prescott, AZ 86301 on the 9th day of May, 2018 at 9:00 a.m.
-Mountain Standard Time to consider and act upon the following:
+NOTICE IS HEREBY GIVEN THAT the Annual Meeting of Stockholders of STURM, RUGER & COMPANY, INC. (the "Company") will be held at the Lake Sunapee Country Club, 289 Country Club Lane, New London, NH 03257 on the 8th day of May, 2019 at 9:00 a.m.
+Eastern Time to consider and act upon the following:

 - 1. A proposal to elect nine (9) Directors to serve on the Board of Directors for the ensuing year; - 2.
-A proposal to ratify the appointment of RSM US LLP as the Company's independent auditors for the 2018 fiscal year; - 3.
-An advisory vote on the compensation of the Company's Named Executive Officers; - 4.
-A shareholder proposal to require a report on the Company's activities related to safety measures and mitigation of harm associated with Company products; and - 5.
+A proposal to ratify the appointment of RSM US LLP as the Company's independent auditors for the 2019 fiscal year; - 3.
+An advisory vote on the compensation of the Company's Named Executive Officers; and - 4.
 Any other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.

-Only holders of record of Common Stock at the close of business on March 15, 2018 will be entitled to notice of and to vote at the Annual Meeting or any adjournment or postponement thereof.
+Only holders of record of Common Stock at the close of business on March 15, 2019 will be entitled to notice of and to vote at the Annual Meeting or any adjournment or postponement thereof.
 The complete list of stockholders entitled to vote at the Annual Meeting shall be open to the examination of any stockholder, for any purpose germane to the Annual Meeting, during ordinary business hours, for a period of 10 days prior to the Annual Meeting, at the Company's offices located at 1 Lacey Place, Southport, CT 06890.